shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-site-domain-performance-report.md

 ## Currency 2.0

 > [!NOTE]
-> By enabling Currency 2.0, you can select a currency for each individual report if you prefer not to use USD as the default currency.
+> By enabling **Currency 2.0**, you can select a currency for each individual report if you prefer not to use **USD** as the default currency.
 The report will show all the monetary fields in your report using the selected currency.
-For example, if you select Advertiser, click the Currency 2.0 toggle to enable it, and select Japanese Yen (JPY) from the
-> Currency menu, the report will show all monetary data in JPY, including data associated with child objects such as line items.
+For example, if you select **Advertiser**, click the **Currency 2.0** toggle to enable it, and select **Japanese Yen (JPY)** from the **Currency** menu, the report will show all monetary data in JPY, including data associated with child objects such as line items.**

 ## Dimensions